Ising Disks: Topology Preserving Glauber Dynamics: Ising Ensemble on Clumps

 We will first relate the ergodic behavior of the Markov process to the combinatorial properties of \emph{self-avoiding polygons}, defined below. \begin{definition} A \emph{self-avoiding circuit} that starts at the origin is a sequence of points $Z_1,Z_2,\cdots,Z_n$ in $\mathbb{Z}^2$ such that $Z_1=Z_n=0$, and for all $1\leq i,j\leq n-1$, $|Z_i-Z_{i+1}|_2=1$ and $Z_i=Z_j$ only if $i=j$.
 A \emph{self-avoiding polygon} is the interior (in $\bb R^2$) of a self avoiding circuit. \end{definition}

-First, we make the following crucial observation. \begin{remark} For all $n\geq 1$, there is a bijection between the set of all clumps of size $n$ and the set of all self-avoiding polygons of area $n$.
-This follows from observing that the boundary of the geometric realization of each clump defines a self-avoiding polygon and vice versa. \end{remark}

-Next, we set up some notation regarding the self-avoiding polygons which will be used in the proof of the theorem that follows.

-\begin{remark} Define $a_n$ to be the number of self-avoiding polygons (up to translation) of area $n$.
-Due to the classical concatenation arguments using the sub-multiplicative inequality \cite{guttbook},
+Next, we give some remarks below that will enable us to study the statistical properties of our Markov model. \begin{remark} Note that due to Theorem~\ref{indentthm}, the ``reachable state space'' (\emph{support}) of the CTMC in the special case of $d=2$ is the set of all clumps whose geometric realization includes the origin.
+Furthermore, for all $n\geq 1$, there is a bijection between the set of all clumps of size $n$ which include the origin and the set of all self-avoiding polygons of area $n$.
+This follows from observing that the boundary of the geometric realization of every clump covering the origin defines a self-avoiding polygon (after translation) and vice versa.
+Moreover, there is an $1$-to-$n$ surjective mapping between the set of self-avoiding polygons and the set of \emph{unrooted} self-avoiding polygons, i.e., the set of self-avoiding polygons up to translation, an object of significant interest in the statistical physics literature \cite{guttbook}.
+Therefore, if $a_n$ is defined to be the number of unrooted self-avoiding polygons of area $n$, the cardinality of the set of clumps of size $n$ which include the origin is upper bounded by $na_n$. \end{remark}

+\begin{remark} Enumerating the unrooted self-avoiding polygons is an active research area.
+The classical concatenation arguments (i.e. that every self-avoiding polygon can be decomposed into two separate ones, but not vice versa, see Chapter-1 of \cite{guttbook} for details) gives the inequality $a_{n+m}\leq a_na_m$, which in turn implies the sub-additivity of $\log a_n$.
+Using Fekete's lemma,